 Compute jobs will be submitted to the queueing system on the server.

-Job progress will be displayed in this same window.
-The status of each job is shown next to its progress bar: "Q" for queued, "R" for running, and "E" for finished.
-At this point, your jobs are in progress and you may safely quit the SilcsBio GUI or go back to the Home page to do other tasks.
+The status of each job is shown next to its progress bar: "Q" for queued and "R" for running.
+When a job successfully completes, its progress bar will turn green.

+Once your jobs are in progress, in either the queued or running state, you may safely quit the SilcsBio GUI or go back to the Home page to do other tasks.

-If a job encounters an error and did not finish, the status of the job will show "F" for failed.
-A "restart" button will appear next to the status.
-If the restart button is used, the job will be resubmitted to the queue and continue from the last cycle of the calculation.
+If a job encounters an error or you cancel it before it finishes, its progress bar will turn red.
+"Restart" will appear next to the progress bar.
+Pressing "Restart" will resubmit the job to the queue and continue from the last cycle of the calculation so that previous progress on that job is not lost.